Minerva Theatre, Chichester

-The Minerva Theatre is a studio theatre seating, at full capacity, 310.
-It is run as part of the adjacent Chichester Festival Theatre, located in Chichester, England, and was opened in 1989.
-The current artistic director is Daniel Evans.
+The Minerva Theatre is a studio theatre seating 310 at full capacity.
+It is run as part of the adjacent Chichester Festival Theatre, located in Chichester, England, and was opened in April 1989 with Sam Mendes as its first artistic director.
+The current artistic director is Justin Audibert.

 Productions

 University of Chichester

 In November 2009, The Minerva allowed the University of Chichester's Musical Theatre Degree programme to perform a run of Oh, What a Lovely War!, lasting a week.
 The show was well received and garnered positive reviews.
 It was directed by Garth Bardsley, with musical direction by Julian Kelly.